Submission Guidelines

 • Include DOIs (preferred) or URLs in the References list wherever possible.

-At the end of the paper references should be listed alphabetically in the section entitled "References" in the following standard form, giving journal titles in full.
+Bibliographic references should be presented alphabetically in a “References” section at the end of the article, in the following standard form, giving journal titles in full.
 Please italicize titles of books and journals.
 Include DOIs whenever possible.
+If a DOI is not available, include a URL if possible.

 Book: